 Looking for ancestors in Canada?
-Whether you’re a native Canadian or you’re from the United States, you’ll find guidance in our Canadian Genealogy Crash Course webinar on May 26, with professional researcher Janice Nickerson.
+Whether you’re a native Canadian or you’re from the United States, these tips will help you get your genealogy search off to a good start.

 - Britain and France settled in Canada beginning in the late 15th century.
 In 1763, after the Seven Years War—during which England expelled 75 percent of Acadia’s French population—France ceded nearly all of its North American colonies to Britain.
 Quebec in particular retained its French identity and today, Canada is officially bilingual.
 Other common Canadian heritage groups include Scottish, Irish, German, Asian and First Nations (see a full list of Canadian ethnic origins here).